pwaring/cv/cv.md

     Director & Trustee, December 2015 - Present

-    - Elected as a director & trustee of a local Citizens Advice bureau.
     - Vice chair of the main board and member of the finance committee.
     - Member of national Trustee Development Group.